Annihilators Motorcycle Club: Joining the Loners

-On June 2, 1999. the Annihilators Motorcycle Club joined by the larger Loners Motorcycle Club based in Woodbridge.
-I It was led by Gennaro "Jimmy" Raso.
-In face of the challenge coming from the Hells Angels, Kellestine decided he needed allies, and with the Outlaws being unwilling to accept him, he had decided to merge with the Loners instead.
+On June 2, 1999, the Annihilators Motorcycle Club, joined the larger Loners Motorcycle Club based in Woodbridge.
+It was led by Gennaro "Jimmy" Raso.
+In face of the challenge from the Hells Angels, Kellestine decided he needed allies and, with the Outlaws being unwilling to accept him, had decided to merge with the Loners instead.
 Kellestine, the Annihilators president, became the new president of the Chatham chapter of the Loners at the time of the merger in 1999.
 Following Kellestine into the Loners was another Annihilator, Giovanni Muscedere.
 For Kellestine and Muscedere, joining the Loners was a step up in the outlaw biker world, while the Loners – a disproportionate number of whom were Italian-Canadians from middle-class families – could barely hide their disdain for the Annihilators, whom they viewed as rustic bumpkins from southwestern Ontario.
-This merging of the Annihilators along with other clubs into the Loners, was done in an attempt to increase the clubs membership to deal with the incoming threat of the Hells Angels.
+This merging of the Annihilators along with other clubs into the Loners was an attempt to increase the club's membership to deal with the incoming threat of the Hells Angels.
 One prominent Loner, Irish immigrant Glenn "Wrongway" Atkinson, was heard to remark after meeting Kellestine for the first time: "Can you believe the type of people we're attracting?"